-Note: student cell phones or other communication devices will not be permitted during the contest.
-Students should leave their cell phones and devices with their coaches during the day of the contest.
-Any violation of this rule will result in disqualification of that student from the contest.
+Note: Student cell phones or other communication devices will not be permitted during the day of the contest.
+Any violation of this rule may result in disqualification of that student from the contest.

 A. Eligibility

 Any undergraduate or graduate student currently enrolled and pursuing an A.S., B.Sc., M.Sc., or Ph.D. is eligible to participate.
 Eligibility includes A.S. students, including 2-year schools, who will compete as undergraduate individuals and teams.
 Each team will consist of three or four students.
 If a team has four students, the top three total scores will be used to calculate a team score.
 If a team has three students, all three scores will be used to calculate the team score.
 A team may be composed of: (a) graduates, (b) undergraduates, or (c) mixed (graduates and undergraduates).
 A mixed team must compete as a graduate team; however, the undergraduate students remain eligible for individual undergraduate awards.
 There is no restriction on the number of teams a college or university may enter in the contest.
 If a college or university does not have sufficient students for a team of three, students may enter as individuals.